airnativeextensions/nativeextensions-documentation/docs/firebase/setup/configuration-files.md

 This is all that is required for iOS and packaging this file with your application ensures your application is using the first method mentioned above.

-You can also use Manual Configuration (see below) if you require.

 ## Android